Passion Week is the most significant week of our Christian calendar.

 6. The Tomb of Jesus Christ was OPENED on Resurrection Sunday.

 The meaning of the resurrection is a theological matter, but the resurrection is a historical fact.
 From a Good Friday that broke the hearts of Jesus’ followers, we move to a solemn Sunday morning that’s about to turn into the most spectacular day of Christianity.
 See Matthew 28:1-2.

 Joseph’s loaned-out tomb was opened by an angel, but it wasn’t to let Christ out.
 It was to let us in and see that He has risen indeed.
 The Resurrection of Jesus Christ is foundational to Christianity, and belief in it is absolutely essential.
 Read 1 Corinthians 15:14-16.

 Soon we find that our risen Savior is our ascended King and His resurrection provides us with the greatest opening of all.

 7. The Door of Salvation was OPENED because Passion Week is complete.

-Death, hell, and the grave were standing in front of the door.
-But we have a victorious Savior who says “I am He who lives, and was dead, and behold, I am alive forevermore.
+Death, hell, and the grave stood in front of the door.
+But we have a victorious Savior who says, “I am He who lives, and was dead, and behold, I am alive forevermore.
 Amen.
 And I have the keys of Hades and of Death” (Revelation 1:18).

 Because of the finished work of Jesus Christ, the Door of Salvation is open.
 Whoever will enter the Kingdom of God must go through this opening.